haze-lang/Design/README.md

 This repository contains documentation for the design of the language.

 ## Aim
-The goal is to combine features which have been either proposed in
+The focus of this project is on features

-- research but are not part of the mainstream languages, or
+- proposed in research but are not part of the mainstream languages, or
-- used in niche *academic* languages such as Lisp and family,
+- used in niche *academic languages* (such as Lisp and family)

-in an imperative paradigm to enable everyday developers to understand them and use them without needing to learn the excessive theory behind them.
+The goal is to combine these features in an imperative paradigm to enable everyday developers to understand them and use them without needing to learn the excessive theory behind them.

 ## Research
 Collection of features and literature for the design.